The

 who would happily visit cinemas if they were made more accessible.
 He

-also set out to publicise what he believed to be the solution - a digital
+also set out to publicise what he believed to be the solution - the

-subtitle system.
-Such a system would cost a cinema around £5,500,
+digital subtitle system.
+It would cost a multiplex cinema less than

-which was far less than a popular films' average weekend takings.
-At
+a popular films' average weekend takings.
+At that price almost every

 Dean's